Andean Parliament

+The Andean Parliament is the governing and deliberative body of the Andean Community, conformed by representatives of its four member states Bolivia, Colombia, Ecuador and Peru, and one associate member, Chile.
+It is composed of 25 parliamentarians, five representing each state.

-The Andean Parliament is the governing and deliberative body of the Andean Community.
-It was created on October 25, 1979, in La Paz (Bolivia), through the Constitutive Treaty signed by the chancellors of Bolivia, Colombia, Ecuador, Peru and Venezuela.
+It was created on 25 October 1979, in La Paz, Bolivia, through the Constitutive Treaty signed by the chancellors of the five member states, including Venezuela at the time.
 It entered into force in January 1984.
+Venezuela abandoned both the Andean Community and the Parliament in 2006.
+Chile joined the Parliament in 2015, despite not being a full member of the Andean Community.

-The Andean Parliament has a Headquarter, located in Bogotá (Colombia), administered by the Secretary General.
-In addition, each country has a National Headquarters.
-These serve as liaison and coordination bodies.
+The Andean Parliament has its headquarters in Bogotá and is administered by the Secretary General.
+In addition, each country has national headquarters that serve as liaison and coordination bodies.

-It represents the 120 million inhabitants of the Andean Region, whose member states are Bolivia, Colombia, Ecuador, Peru and Chile (which joined in 2015).